 Google’s algorithm favors HTTPS sites.
 If your site isn’t secure, a similar secure site will outrank you.

-How To Secure Your Web Site
+How To Implement a Secure Web Site

-First of all, if you are one of Veracity Technologies’ customers, then you can rest assured that your web site and the server upon which it resides has been secured.
+First of all, if you are one of Veracity Technologies’ customers, then you can rest assured that your site and the server upon which it resides has been secured.
 We use SSL Labs to check our server configuration and our certificates.
 All of our sites are rated “A” or higher.

 If you are using another hosting provider, then contact their technical support for assistance in purchasing and installing an SSL Certificate.
 Some hosting providers may offer free SSL certificates from Let’s Encrypt or their internal system.